 November 17, 2012 (KHARTOUM) – Sudan Liberation Movement led by Minni Minnawi (SLM-MM) said they hit Friday the capital of North Darfur state, Al-Fasher, but military sources played down the attack.

-- Minni Minnawi poses for a pictures with some fighters in a file photo
+- In this file photo.
+Sudan Liberation Movement leader Minni Minnawi poses for a pictures with some fighters

 SLM-MM said recently they shelled Al-Fasher twice but the Sudanese army and UNAMID, which has its headquarters in the town, did not confirm the reports.